-The options granted in each respective year shall be subject to the terms and conditions applicable to options granted under the 2010 Plan.
+The options granted in each respective year shall be subject to the terms and conditions applicable to options granted under the 2010 Plan (or any other option plan adopted by the Company).
 Each annual option grant will vest over a four-year period as follows: twenty five percent (25%) will vest on the first day of the quarter one calendar year immediately following the quarter in which the options are granted; and an additional 6.25% will vest each quarter thereafter for the next 36 months.
-These options will have an exercise price equal to the closing price of the Company's Ordinary Shares on Nasdaq on the last trading day prior to the approval of each year's grant by the Board.
+These options will have an exercise price equal to the closing price of the Company's ordinary shares on Nasdaq on the last trading day prior to the approval of each year's grant by the Board.
 These options will expire ten years after the grant date, unless they expire earlier in accordance with the terms of the 2010 Plan or the terms of the option agreement to be entered into between the Company and Dr. Cohen-Dayag.
 The options will be granted through a trustee under Section 102 of the Tax Ordinance and, in accordance with the Company's previous election in this regard, be subject to the capital gains route for tax purposes.